Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

 The feature status workflow should be customized to represent the desired statuses to be used by each of the products in the portfolio.
 One key addition is the inclusion of a new status Approved for release which will be used by the portfolio planning team to designate features selected for the portfolio release.

-Product managers prepare feature release candidates
+Prepare feature release candidates

 Product Managers for the individual products prepare their backlog of feature release candidates for the portfolio release.
 Each product manager should organize their feature backlog in a parking lot release in the Features > Board using the agreed upon naming convention for easy recognition.